 If you missed one or more of these steps, review the previous chapters.

-Our LEDE build system should now be ready for integrating the package to our firmware.
+Our OpenWrt build system should now be ready for integrating the package to our firmware.
 In order to do so, we first need to include our package into the target firmware's configuration, and then issue the necessary commands to build it.

 Run 'make menuconfig', and select the “Examples” sub-menu.
 Highlight the “helloworld” entry underneath this menu, and click on the 'Y' key to include this package into the firmware configuration.